 Con: Surveillance (-1pt)

 I really had to dig deep to find a third thing that I did not like about this movie.
 I say that to convey to you how minor this “issue” was.
 Anyway, what I came up with was the surveillance shots.
 This movie really liked utilizing surveillance cameras to shoot the film.

 There is one scene specifically where I thought surveillance cameras were necessary (you will know the scene when and if you see the movie), but there are other scenes that unnecessarily cut from film camera to surveillance camera.
 It was as if the filmmakers were trying to convince the audience that this was a true story, even though everyone knew it was.
 It was very unnecessary, because they were not scenes that made me question their authenticity.
 One was a random scene that could have been taken out of the movie all together, the other was an intense scene where we are following a protagonist who is in danger.
 It just felt unnecessary to cut to a surveillance viewpoint.

 Grade: B- (84pts)

 This was a good movie, but it could have been better.
 It was suspenseful and did not hold back when showing the horrific event.
-I thought there were way too many storylines shoved in here but that was really my only issue with the film.
-I thought the acting could have been more gripping but I would not go as far as to say it was bad, it just could have been stronger.
-I thought Massachusetts had a "Strong" presence in this movie which really helped the film overall.
-Oh and did I just see Supergirl?......this must be Earth 5 or something.
+I thought there were way too many storylines shoved in here, but that was really my only major issue with the film.
+I thought the acting could have been more gripping, but I would not go as far as to say it was “bad”, it just could have been stronger.
+I thought Massachusetts had a strong presence in this movie which really helped the film overall.

-Anyway, this was a "Strong" movie and, while I think it could have been better, I do recommend seeing it whether you do that at a movie theater or at home in a few months.
-Oh and be sure to check out the testimonials at the end.
-I really enjoyed hearing from the real people and I liked seeing the current status of...uhhhh "someone's"...fate, as I have not heard anything in a while.
+This was a strong movie and, while I think it could have been better, I do recommend checking it out.
+It was not an amazing movie, but I liked it enough.
+Oh, and be sure to check out the testimonials at the end.
+I really enjoyed hearing from the real people, and I liked seeing the current status of a certain someone’s fate, as I have not heard anything in a while.